The best business iPad apps help make it easier to manage your day-to-day business workload.

 - We've also featured the best printers for Mac.

-Yes, Microsoft 365 gets our top billing, for the simple reason that it's the best Office suite out there.
-While there are rivals, some free and some paid for, none have the breadth of functionality that Microsoft 365 has.
+Yes, Microsoft Office gets our top billing, for the simple reason that it's the best out there.
+While alternative office software suites, some free and some paid for, none have the breadth of functionality that Microsoft Office has.
 Additionally, some rival programs struggle to preserve formatting with office documents when converting between file types, which is a headache you really don't need with your business apps.

 Better still, as a cloud-based application all your documents are not just stored in the cloud, but that you can pick up and work with the same documents across multiple devices, so long as you're logged into your Microsoft account.